Install PINGMapper

 Step 1 - Install Miniconda

-There is a seperate installation file depending on the type of computer you are using.
+Use one of the links listed above to download conda.
+This example will use Miniconda.
+There is a separate installation file depending on the type of your computer’s operation system.
 This tutorial was made on a Windows machine but the process should be similar on other operation systems.
 Click the file and it will download to your Downloads folder, or you can right-click and select “Save Link As…” and choose an alternative location to save the install file.

 Double click the file to begin the installation file.
 This will open an installation window: